-Domestic Violence is a Crime

-Any person who hits, strangles, kicks, threatens, harasses, or interferes with the personal liberty of another family or household member has broken Illinois domestic violence law.

-Under Illinois law, family or household members are defined as:
+Domestic violence is a crime.
+Any person who hits, chokes, kicks, threatens, harasses, or interferes with the personal liberty of another family or household member has broken Illinois domestic violence law.
+Under Illinois law family or household members are defined as:

-- family members related by blood or marriage; - people who are married or were married: - people who share or used to share a home; - people who have or say they have a child in common or say they have a blood relation through a child; - people who are dating or used to date; and - people with disabilities and their personal assistants.
+- family members related by blood or marriage; - people who are or used to be married; - people who share or used to share a home - people who say they have a child in common; - people who have a blood relationship through a child; - people who are dating or used to date, including same sex couples; and - people with disabilities and their personal assistants.